-A comparison of Sequater's and the Authority's direct operating costs for the Cedar Pocket Dam WSS is set out in Table 5.13.
+A comparison of Seqwater's and the Authority's direct operating costs for the Cedar Pocket Dam WSS is set out in Table 5.13.
 The Authority's proposed costs include all specific adjustments and the Authority's proposed cost escalations as noted above.
+Final recommendations are compared to the Authority's Draft recommendations.